Putting the Lovell in Leadership

 Lovell notes that the summit was highly informative, and he was introduced to a number of mentors and motivated students from around the world.

 “When we got there we had a series of workshops, and met with mentors from our specific fields,” says Lovell.
 “We dealt with social cohesiveness and learning steps toward being a successful leader—they taught us strategic techniques to best go about our leadership.”

 Lovell also had the opportunity to interact with a number of established leaders while at the summit—including Frances Hesselbein, former CEO of the Girl Scouts and winner of the Presidential Medal of Freedom, as well as members of the Obama administration.

-Lovell notes that he’s excited to have brought what he learned in Pittsburgh back to campus, where he is involved in a number of leadership initiatives.
+Lovell notes that he’s excited to have brought what he learned through his experiences all over the country back to campus, where he is involved in a number of leadership initiatives.
 Lovell is currently a member of the Urban Male Initiative, Black Student Union, Caribbean Student Association, and P.A.C.E.
 Board.
 He’s also the executive director of Come Alive Network NYC, a community service organization that was founded in Guyana and now has a subsidiary in New York.

 “Come Alive is a demographic-based initiative, we go into communities in New York City and help with college essays, schoolwork, really anything in regard to empowerment.”
 As the executive director, Lovell has applied some of the tactics gleaned from the leadership summit, and stressed the importance of collaboration between all of the executive board.

 In the classroom, Lovell has taken advantage of everything Pace has to offer.
 In addition to his communication studies and film and screen studies double major, he’s also pursuing a triple minor in political science, arts and entertainment management, and African and African-American studies.
 As for his classroom influences, Lovell listed several professors, all of whom have made his Pace experience worthwhile.